 Fortunately, as I have learned more, the number of issues has diminished.
 That said, it is easy to experience problems at the airport if you are not prepared.
 Therefore, I have prepared the following airline check-in tips to help you avoid some of the issues I have experienced.

 Typical Problems that Occur at Airline Check-In Counters

 Most problems in boarding a plane will occur at the airline check-in counter.
-Airlines are required to deal with any issues that arise at immigration, customs, etc. before you get on the plane.
-As a result, airline computers will alert the agents at check-in of most potential problems.
+Before you get on the plane, airlines must deal with any issues at immigration, customs, etc. As a result, airline computers will alert the agents at check-in of most potential problems.
 Chances are, after check-in, you will not have any more issues.

 Here are some of my best tips for avoiding problems at check-in:

-Tip #1: Don’t Be Afraid to Call for a Wheelchair
+Tip #1: Don’t Be Afraid to Call for an Airline Wheelchair

-If you have even somewhat limited mobility, I would suggest you ask for wheelchair assistance.
+If you have somewhat limited mobility, I suggest you ask for wheelchair assistance.
 (I must admit I do not call for a wheelchair because I have no real mobility problems).